aleshaleksey/fansys23/11-weapons-armour.md

 **Musket**: This refers to earlier long barrelled flint lock firearms with an emphasis on range.
 It takes a full round action to reload this weapon.

-**Blunderbuss**: This refers to long barrelled flint lock firearms with an emphasis on damage rather than distance, and Yuan hand cannons.
+**Blunderbuss**: This refers to long barrelled flint lock firearms with an emphasis on damage rather than distance.
+Yuan hand cannons can also be considered to fall into this category.
 It takes a full round action to reload this weapon.

-**Gun-blade**: This is a pistol with a short blade, allowing to make melee attacks with the same weapon.
+**Gun-blade**: This is a pistol with a short blade, thus allowing this firearm to be used for both melee and ranged attacks.
 Unfortunately this causes the weapon to be incredibly unbalanced.
-As such all attacks with non-magical gun-blades are made at disadvantage.
+As such all melee attacks with non-magical gun-blades are made at disadvantage.
+Gun-blades with at least a level-II enchantment do not suffer from this drawback.

 ___
 ### Siege

 These are heavy weapons that are designed for destroying fortifications, large monsters and concentration of enemy soldiers.
-Typically these are large mechanical devices that are too heavy and unwieldy to be transported by a member of th race that made it and must be transported by other means.
+Typically these are large mechanical devices that are too heavy and unwieldy to be transported by a member of the race that made it and must be transported by other means.

 |Weapon|Special Properties|Manoeuvres|
 |-|-|-|
 |Ballista (bolt)|bleeding, delicate||
 |Ballista (bullet)|bleeding, delicate, Special||

 **Ballista**: A tension device, similar to a very large crossbow, that can be used to launch javelin-like bolts, which weight 6lb each, or stones/bullets weighting 60lb, over great distances with a high measure of precision.
-It requires 2 full-round actions to load a ballista, an additional move action to aim, and a standard action to fire. __Aiming and firing cannot be done on the same round as loading__.
+It requires 2 full-round actions to load a ballista, an additional move action to aim, and a main action to fire. __Aiming and firing cannot be done on the same round as loading__.
 Ballistas, when firing bullets, ignore the [damage reduction of inanimate objects](03-movement-exploration.md#object-hit-point-durability-table).

 A ballista typically weights about 400lb, and requires a space of 10ft x 10ft to operate.